aawe44/Empowered_Snake/README.md

     * food.py:
         * Randomly generated food
     * scoreboard.py:
-        * Record the score and get one point for each food.
+        * Record the score: players get one point for each food.
-    *XXX(介绍一下不同的文件代表不同的类, 以及不同的类之间的关系)

 3. Main program empowered_snake.py
      * After the game starts, the start screen is displayed by game_state.py.